These are Definitely Not My Mother's Danish Dumplings!

 Directions

-Meanwhile, mix the dry ingredients together (flour, cardamom, sugar, and salt) and set aside
+Meanwhile, mix the dry ingredients together (flour, cardamom, sugar, and salt) and set aside.
+Also, crack the eggs into a bowl and set aside.

 Add the eggs, one at a time, and mix thoroughly.
 The dough will break up when the eggs are added, but just keep stirring with gusto!
 The dough will be soft, but should hold together.